Prescription GLP-1

 Two medications.
 Same goal.
 Very different results.

 If you've been trying to figure out whether Wegovy or Mounjaro is the better choice for weight loss, you're not alone — it's one of the most Googled health questions right now.
+Our semaglutide vs tirzepatide deep-dive covers the pharmacology in detail, but here we focus on the practical comparison.
 Both drugs have transformed how we think about obesity treatment.
 But the numbers don't lie: one of them consistently produces more weight loss.
 Here's what you need to know.

 What Is Wegovy?